Soham1250/DoctorBuddy/README.md

 ## 🔮 Future Enhancements

+- 🔄 **Backend Integration**: Connect to a real database and API
+- 💾 **Data Persistence**: Store and retrieve real patient and appointment data
 - 🔄 **Sync Capabilities**: Cloud synchronization for multi-device access
 - 📊 **Analytics Dashboard**: Insights on patient visits and clinic performance
 - 🔔 **Notifications**: Appointment reminders for staff and patients